SamsonYuBaiJian/pip/README.md

 2. Train or test PIP, and a file named `all_spans.json` will be produced in the experiment run directory.
 3. Replace the path to the `all_spans.json` in `utils/visualize_span_distribution.py`.
 4. Run `python utils/visualize_span_distribution.py`, and the plot will be saved as `span_distribution.png`.

+## Acknowledgements
+Parts of our code, specifically the files `constrain_moments.py`, `phydnet_main.py` and `phydnet_model.py`, are adapted from the code from the paper "Disentangling Physical Dynamics from Unknown Factors for UnsupervisedVideo Prediction" at https://github.com/vincent-leguen/PhyDNet.
+We would like to thank the authors for their well-organised code.